andradearts/kaios-endless-aliens/README.md

 Full screen enabled via '#'
 Pause button is '*'

-Using latest Phaser linked to CDN (currently 3.21.x)
+Using latest Phaser linked to CDN (currently 3.22.x)

-~~WHEN UPDATING PHASER YOU MUST CHANGE window.requestAnimationFrame TO window.mozRequestAnimationFrame OTHERWISE IT'S 30fps~~
+WHEN UPDATING PHASER YOU MUST CHANGE window.requestAnimationFrame TO window.mozRequestAnimationFrame OTHERWISE IT'S 30fps